didier-durand/didier-durand/README.md

 ### Hi there 👋

+- 🔭 I work at Amazon AWS on mainframe migrations for digital transformations in the finance industry.

 - 🔭 My current personal projects (pinned below) are about cloud services: see [GCP](https://github.com/didier-durand/gcp-workflows-on-github) & [AWS](https://github.com/didier-durand/aws-workflows-on-github) worflows projects.
 I am also keen on DevOps + Kubernetes: cloud-native is the strategic IT architecture to gain agility, reduce time-to-market and better compete in a software-driven world: check out [Microservices on K8s](https://github.com/didier-durand/microservices-on-cloud-kubernetes) and [Knative on AWS + GCP](https://github.com/didier-durand/knative-on-cloud-kubernetes).

 - 👯 I also do my best to contribute to OSS projects: see "contributions" below.